Hui-Craft/SpaceGame/files/pages/concept/storyline.md

 #### The start
 You (the player) wake up somewhere at an unknown planet.
 You don't remember anything (except fot your name).
 You see a ship.
 (Your ship.)
 Stranded and broken.
 You look inside and take some tools.

 You start chopping some trees.
 Eventually you see someone walking: a villager.
 The stranger takes you to his village.
 The villagers need help with something (I don't know what exactly.
-Make an issue if you have an idea) and you help them.
+Make an issue if you have an idea) and you help them.<br />
 In return they give you metal/resources to repair your ship.
 They also let you choose a pet.
-(A cat or a dog) After a week (in minecraft days) you finally repaired your ship.
+(A cat or a dog) After a week (in minecraft days) you finally repaired your ship.<br />
 The only thing you need is fuel.
 That's why you started working in the villagers mine.
-After a day of mining, you ot enough fuel to launch your ship to leave the planet.
+After a day of mining, you ot enough fuel to launch your ship to leave the planet.<br />
-You leave the planet.
+You leave the planet.<br />

 ### Space
-*Coming soon*
+Once you enter space, you see a ship.
+The ship is a trading ship.<br />
+You dock your ship at the trading ship and enter the trading ship.<br />
+You explore the ship and after 10 minutes you see alot of posters advertising some sort of race.<br />
+Because you need money, you enter the race.
+#### The race
+-